 A proper MCAT study schedule needs time to go over content.
 This is going to be one of the biggest variables for MCAT takers.
 If you just finished a PhD in biochemistry and have a masters degree in psychology, you can probably get away with a couple of weeks of studying.
-However, if it’s been years since you have seen any content, you may need to spend a couple months going over material.
+However, if it’s been years since you have seen any MCAT content, you may need to spend a couple months going over study materials.

 That being said, I often see students creating their MCAT study schedule and make the mistake of just studying their areas of weakness without paying any attention to what areas are highest yield.
 Every student I meet with, I start with a general breakdown of how many content questions they are likely to see from every category: